junxit/us-congress-bills-115/bill.md

     - **(B)** make available for audit all records relating to the expenditure of the Federal funds and any matching funds; and
     - **(C)** require, with respect to all agreements authorizing the expenditure of Federal funds by other organizations, that the receiving organizations make available for audit all records relating to the expenditure of the Federal funds.
 - **(d)** *Prohibition on acquisition of real property*
-  - **(1)** *In general* The local coordinating entity shall not use Federal funds to acquire real property or any interest in real property.
+  - **(1)** *In general* The local coordinating entity shall not use Federal funds provided for National Heritage Areas to acquire real property or any interest in real property.
   - **(2)** *Other sources* Nothing in this Act precludes the local coordinating entity from using funds from other sources for authorized purposes, including the acquisition of real property or any interest in real property.

 ## § 5.
 Management plan